Contributing

 If you have not yet done so, make sure you fork the repository so you can push your changes back to your own fork on GitHub.

-When starting work on a new feature, create a new branch based off the master branch.
-Pull requests should generally target the master branch, and releases will be cut separately.
+When starting work on a new feature, create a new branch based off the main branch.
+Pull requests should generally target the main branch, and releases will be cut separately.

 Running Tests